 The authors declare that the article has been written in accordance with the ethical standards of the Serbian Archives of Medicine and the ethical standards of medical facilities for each author involved.
-No patient personal data has been presented in the manuscript.
+No personal data of the patient has been presented in the manuscript.
 Written consent was obtained from the parents.